 The jaw requires continual stimulation from the teeth to remain strong.
 That stimulation becomes nearly impossible once you start losing teeth.
 Over time, if you do not replace your missing teeth, your jawbone begins to weaken and erode, causing your cheeks to sink in and your jaw to collapse inward.

 Implant-supported dentures prevent this damage by using titanium screws to stimulate the jawbone and prevent degradation.

-You want your replacement teeth to look natural and attractive, and implant supported dentures achieve that goal.
-They are designed and installed as a perfect replacement for your missing teeth, so you can smile confidently without thinking twice.
+You want your replacement teeth to look natural and attractive, and implant-supported dentures achieve that goal.
+They are designed and installed as a perfect replacement for your missing teeth.
+This makes it possible to smile confidently without thinking twice.